Blindsight: Lateral geniculate nucleus

 Functional magnetic resonance imaging has launched has also been employed to conduct brain scans in normal, healthy human volunteers to attempt to demonstrate that visual motion can bypass V1, through a connection from the LGN to the human middle temporal complex.
 Their findings concluded that there was an indeed a connection of visual motion information that went directly from the LGN to the V5/hMT+ bypassing V1 completely.
 Evidence also suggests that, following a traumatic injury to V1, there is still a direct pathway from the retina through the LGN to the extrastriate visual areas.
 The extrastriate visual areas include parts of the occipital lobe that surround V1.
 In non-human primates, these often include V2, V3, and V4.

 In a study conducted in primates, after partial ablation of area V1, areas V2 and V3 were still excited by visual stimulus.
 Other evidence suggests that "the LGN projections that survive V1 removal are relatively sparse in density, but are nevertheless widespread and probably encompass all extrastriate visual areas," including V2, V4, V5 and the inferotemporal cortex region.

+Controversy

+The results of some experiments suggest that blindsighted people may be preserving some kind of conscious experience and thus they are not fully blind.
+The criteria for blindsight has repeatedly changed based on findings that challenge the original definition, which has led some scientists to cast doubt on the existence of blindsight.